What a $100K H-1B Visa Means for US Tech Companies and Their Talent Strategy

 When tech companies go with nearshoring or offshoring strategies, they often face a dilemma of choosing the most suitable cooperation model.

-- Others explore Employer of Record platforms that lack tech focus and customization, offer limited human support, and usually come with hidden fees in fine print.
+• Others explore Employer of Record platforms that lack a tech focus and customization, offer limited human support, and often come with hidden fees in the fine print.

 Alcor, with its software R&D center solution, disrupts the traditional IT outsourcing models and generic EOR, offering: